maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 [![File Compatibilizer](https://user-images.githubusercontent.com/91475935/166142304-b457f939-375e-452d-b4b7-1fa47db0adc3.png)](https://maximedrn.gumroad.com/l/opensea-file-compatibilizer)

 With this file compatibilizer, you can convert a metadata file of one specific type into another (`Upload` into `Upload and Sale`, into `Sale` and vice versa).
 In addition, it organizes the details in a specific order to be compatible with the bot.
+You can convert a folder containing HashLips JSON files into a single compatible file.
 **Purchase this tool - [File Compatibilizer](https://maximedrn.gumroad.com/l/opensea-file-compatibilizer).**

 <details>